 Some apps with chat features don’t require identification to sign in so people can use fake names or ages to start an account.

-Users of IM apps and online chat rooms can inadvertently disclose personal information, even though something as simple as a user name.
+Users of IM apps and online chat rooms can inadvertently disclose personal information, even through something as simple as a user name.

 Do you know what they SAY online?